 The riparian zone along the river is great for bird watching.
 The trail from Osprey day use area is a shaded, easy to walk area.
 Flickers, Flycatchers, Nuthatches and warblers are in abundance.

 The rocky bluffs are great habitats for a variety of Swallows and Birds of Prey.

 The short grass and juniper shrubs are perfect for our unofficial park ambassador, the Scaled Quail.
 These little birds and their large clutches of chicks can be seen moving all over the park.
 A Roadrunner has decided to take up residency near Juniper Breaks campground.

 Lake Pueblo is probably best known for its large population of birds of prey.
 Great-horned Owls and Red-tail Hawks are abundant and nest in the park.
 Ospreys nest in specially made nest boxes at the western and eastern edge of the park.
 While they usually migrate for the winter, a few have decided to stay during our relatively mild winters.
 Turkey Vultures are here all summer long, and help keep our park clean.
 Prairie Falcons, Kestrels, Golden Eagles, Ferruginous and Swainson's Hawks and even an occasional Peregrine Falcon are seen throughout the park.

 Our most majestic visitor is the Bald Eagle that spends the winter months at Lake Pueblo.
 They begin to arrive in November and stay until March when they move north to nesting grounds.
-We even have an Eagle Day Festival to celebrate their arrival every February.

 For a more comprehensive list of our local birds check out the local chapter of the Audubon Society website.